djq/dusp_viz/urban_data.md

 	spplot(demo, c("kWh_res","kWh_com"), col.regions = rainbow(100, start = 4/6, end = 1)) # tweaking colours

 Scale-bars and further refinement are not very easy to include.
-My preference would be to use another program for organizing these  details using another program.
-However, there are a few approaches you can use:
+My preference is to use another program for organizing these  details using another program.
+However, there are a few approaches you can use for adjusting the colors:

 	library(classInt)
 	library(RColorBrewer)